dashcommunity/proposal-riongull-2016-10-06/dot-net-lib-proposal.md

 > "Having lots of people involved with Dash is what makes it successful!" - Evan Duffield

-The primary motivation for this project is to increase the value of Dash by getting more developers from diverse languages into the Dashes ecosystem.
+The primary motivation for this project is to increase the value of Dash by getting more developers from diverse languages into the Dash ecosystem.

 * allow people to use the languages they are familier with to interact and build amazing projects with Dash